 NDS took part in the divisional mentoring scheme and established a departmental mentoring scheme, leading to an increase in female mentees.
-In 2016, 36% of staff remained unaware of mentoring schemes available 11 Communications and Public Engagement Officer 3.4 Generate greater teaching opportunities for junior researchers and monitor gender balance of uptake Teaching remains an important component for career progression and there is a gender imbalance in uptake. i. ii. iii.
-2021: consider creating new training course that will provide teaching opportunities for junior researchers 2021: promote divisional teaching opportunities website on new staff gateway Annually: monitor the gender balance of teaching activities within NDS AS Coordinator Education Committee Director of Graduate Studies Increase in number of researchers who say they have undertaken teaching to 50%'
+In 2016, 36% of staff remained unaware of mentoring schemes available opportunities for line managers to go over with staff in PDR 2021: create an inter-departmental mentoring scheme with another department in the division to increase pool of potential mentors 2021: promote mentoring scheme on staff gateway and in staff bulletin Communications and Public Engagement Officer - Louise King 3.4 Generate greater teaching opportunities for junior researchers and monitor gender balance of uptake Teaching remains an important component for career progression and there is a gender imbalance in uptake. i. ii. iii.
+2021: consider creating new training course that will provide teaching opportunities for junior researchers 2021: promote divisional teaching opportunities website on new staff gateway Annually: monitor the gender balance of teaching activities within NDS AS Coordinator - Emily Hotine Education Committee Director of Graduate Studies - Jon Austyn Increase in number of researchers who say they have undertaken teaching to 50%'

-3.5 (33) Put in place a formal mechanism to support grant and fellowship applications from junior researchers Part of our strategy to encourage more women into senior positions is through ensuring female members of staff are supported through every stage of their career.
-Further, there is a lot of support in place for senior researchers applying for funding, but junior researchers are less aware of the process and the support that exists. ii. iii. iv. v.
-2021: Establish a list of successful grant holder who can provide funder-specific advice for junior researchers and post on the staff gateway 2016-2020: Research Committee to identify researchers at the relevant career points 2016-2020: NDS research office to target call searches for these individuals 2016-2020: send individuals to grant writing workshops 2016-2020 Buddy researchers with a later stage researcher in their field Grants Manager >50% positive response to question, "The department provides adequate support in applying for grant funding for a fellowship or as a principal investigator or coinvestigator."
+3.5 (32) members of staff are supported through every stage of their career.
+Further, there is a lot of support in place for senior researchers applying for funding, but junior researchers are less aware of the process and ii. iii. iv. v.
+Grants Manager - John Gilbert >50% positive response to question, "The department provides adequate support in applying for grant funding for a fellowship or as a principal investigator or coinvestigator."
 More than 50% of junior researchers submitting grant applications in 2021.
 Increase in number of successful fellowship applications from early career researchers from 3 to 5 per year from 2018 3.6 Increase career development support for early and mid-career researchers Self-assessment has identified a number of "pinch points" for women along the researcher career pipeline.
 The department will seek to address this i.
-2019: Create Recognition of Distinction panel to support mid- career researchers in attaining associate professorships and University Research Lecturer positions 2020: Create ECR network for early career researchers to share support on grant applications and create their own network and potential collaborations Grants Manager Increase in application rates from female postdoctoral researchers for funding.
+Grants Manager - John Gilbert Increase in application rates from female postdoctoral researchers for funding.

 through offering additional support in their career progression.
 Ongoing: Target individual early career researchers to encourage them to apply for relevant funding opportunities April 2021: implement and advertise departmental COVID career fund to researchers, taking extra care to target female researchers 3.7 Create handbooks for Pls, staff and students to clarify expectations, training requirements, departmental policies etc. As part of our desire to strive towards best practice in all policies and to ensure consistency of behaviour and treatment for all staff, we want to ensure this information is available in a clear and up-to-date format. i. ii. iii.
 2020: Create Education page on staff gateway, including code of practice for supervisors and policies for students 2019: Create guides for line managers on PDR and giving feedback 2021: create line managers' toolkit, detailing information on how line managers are expected to treat their staff, and what the policies and procedures are.
-This will be available on the staff gateway Athena SWAN Coordinator >70% positive response to the question "My department sets clear expectations of behaviour."
+This will be available on the staff gateway Graduate Studies Administrator - Eleanor Wilson Athena SWAN Coordinator - Emily Hotine >70% positive response to the question "My department sets clear expectations of behaviour."
 Increase in confidence in line managers in administering HR policies to 75% 4.1 Offer surgical and research placements to undergraduate students to encourage students to choose surgical and research specialties i. ii.
-2019: Increase awareness of FHS 2019: Increase number of female FHS students taking placements in the department Education Committee 2 placements offered per year, at least one female.
+2019: Increase awareness of FHS 2019: Increase number of female FHS students taking placements in the department SAT: Emma Morris Education Committee 2 placements offered per year, at least one female.